Joepolymath/create-be-app/README.md

 # create-be-app

-A command-line tool to quickly generate a bootstrapped backend project.
+A light-weight,yet fast command-line tool to quickly generate a bootstrapped backend project.
 Think of it as "create-react-app" for backend development!

 ## Features